Your Appointment

 • A couple of pillows or cushions

-• Surface wipes or kitchen roll with cleaning spray
+• Surface wipes or kitchen roll and cleaning spray

 • Moisturising lotion (such as E45 or hand cream; helpful but not essential)

-Pets are very welcome to stay during the appointment.
-However, some animals may become anxious when a stranger is providing hands-on treatment.
-If this applies to your pet, please ensure they have a comfortable space elsewhere for the duration of the session.
+I am definitely an animal person, and pets are very welcome to say hello and to stay during the appointment.
+However, some animals can get anxious with a stranger using hands-on treatment, so please ensure they have a comfortable space elsewhere for the duration of the session.

 A woman with glasses smiling, sitting on a wooden bench, with a large, furry gray dog sitting beside her outdoors in a garden with green bushes and red berries.